scunneff/CornCast/nextsteps.md

 4. Using terrain shading from shae map

 5. Incorproating DEM data in order to better evaluate terrain conditions.

-6. Looking back to January 1 for the begining of column coldness - we have had a very warm year and not counting it may affect the results.

 7. Expanding this to an area larger than the front range